 Violation of these provisions by a student may lead to the imposition of a disciplinary sanction, up to and including suspension or expulsion, under s.UWS 17.10(1), Wis.
 Adm.
 Code.
 University employees are also subject to disciplinary sanctions for violation of these provisions occurring on termination or employment.
-Disciplinary sanctions are initiated and imposed in accordance with applicable procedural requirements and work rules, as set forth in Wisconsin Statutes, Administrative rules, faculty and staff policies, and collective bargaining agreements.
+Disciplinary sanctions are initiated and imposed in accordance with applicable procedural requirements and work rules, as set forth in Wisconsin Statutes, Administrative rules, faculty and staff policies.
 Referral for prosecution under criminal law is also possible.
 Further, violations of s.UWS 18.09(1)(a) and 18.15(1), Wis.
 Adm.
 Code may result in additional penalties as allowed under ch.
 UWS 18, Wis.
 Adm.
 Code.

 The U.S. Department of Education has adopted final regulations implementing the Drug Free Schools and Communities Act of 1990.
 This information is a requirement of those regulations to ensure continued federal financial assistance.

 The Act requires that the University provide a description, to all students and employees, of the legal sanctions under federal law and Wisconsin law, University disciplinary sanctions that may be imposed, a description of health risks associated with the use of illicit drugs and alcohol, and a listing of the University’s drug counseling and treatment programs.